EndoMapper dataset of complete calibrated endoscopy procedures: Methods

 \subsection{Meta-data}

-For a set of selected recordings several types of meta-data useful for Visual SLAM are provided.
-In this subsection, a description of the meta-data and the methodology for its acquisition is presented.
+For a set of selected recordings, we provide several types of meta-data useful for plenty of potential research lines, but in particular for VSLAM.
+This subsection presents a description of the meta-data and the annotation methodologies.